Ford Taurus SHO: SARC system

 As of 1996, The SHO V8 came with a Semi-Active Ride Controller, (SARC) which modified the hardness and stiffness of driving at different speeds.
 When energized (Lower speeds) it is full soft, when no power (fast speeds and hard braking), full hard.
 This included modified suspensions strut and Adaptable Assisted Steering.
 Each corner of the car can be in either mode and acts independently.
 This eliminates dive on heavy braking and drastically reduces squat on acceleration.
 The shock solenoids on all 4 struts and the solenoid on the ZF rack and pinion steering changes their behaviour (hard or soft) based on (independent) suspension sensors and ABS sensor based speed detection.

 The 1996 and 1997 models had sensors on all 4 wheels.
 The 1998 models only had sensors on the 2 front wheels.
 The SARC suspension option was deleted on the 1999 models using the same struts of the 1996-2007 (non-SHO) Taurus, but keeping the adjustable power steering option.

 Fourth generation (2010–2019)

-A month after the introduction of the sixth generation Taurus, Ford unveiled the much-awaited return of the SHO at the 2009 Chicago Auto Show.
+A month after the introduction of the sixth generation Taurus, Ford unveiled the return of the SHO at the 2009 Chicago Auto Show.